Start My Answer

 If you've received a debt collection letter from Account Services, you're likely wondering what it's about.
 You probably have never heard of the company, and you'd likely remember if you had borrowed money from them.

 If you're like many people, you throw the letter away, thinking it's some sort of scam.
-Before you do this, you should take the time to read through it.
+Before you do this, take the time to read through it.

-Account Services, like many other debt collectors, purchases aging debts from creditors—usually for a fraction of what the outstanding debt actually is—and attempts to collect it from the original consumer.
+Like many other debt collectors, Account Services purchases aging debts from creditors—usually for a fraction of the outstanding debt—and attempts to collect them from the original consumer.

 Often, they'll purchase thousands of debts at once.
 They earn their revenue when they manage to collect an old debt via their debt collection procedures.
-This article will break down everything you need to know about Account Services and how to beat them in court.
+This article will break down everything you need to know about Account Services and how to resolve debt with them.

 Let's jump right in.